DerwenAI/strwythura/README.md

 Given as input:

   * a list of URLs from which to scrape content
-  * a set of classes defining semantics for extracted entities
+  * `domain.ttl` -- semantic layer definitions for the domain context

 Then the `build.py` script scrapes text sources and constructs a _knowledge graph_ plus _entity embeddings_, with nodes linked to